 There are many foods that you can freeze, however attempting to correctly freeze salads and vegetables can be rather complicated.
 In short, if you are wondering if you can freeze lettuce, it is a yes and no answer.

-Lettuce is not good to freeze if you are planning to use it in the same way as before (as a salad or for a sandwich filling), however it can be good to freeze for particular recipes such as smoothies, soups, casseroles, stocks or stews.
+Lettuce is not good to freeze if you are planning to use it in the same way as before (as a salad or for a sandwich filling), however, it can be good to freeze for particular recipes such as smoothies, soups, casseroles, stocks or stews.

-Therefore, it is worth understanding how to make the most of this ingredient rather than throwing it away because it can be useful for a meal prep or batch cook.
+Therefore, it is worth understanding how to make the most of this ingredient rather than throwing it away because it can be useful for meal prep or batch cook.

-Lettuce is often purchased in supermarkets which should be stored in the refrigerator, eaten fresh and it usually needs to be consumed within 4-7 days depending on the quality.
+Lettuce is often purchased in supermarkets which should be stored in the refrigerator, eaten fresh, and it usually needs to be consumed within 4-7 days depending on the quality.

-Whether it is an iceberg lettuce or a pre-shredded bag, they can be good for most recipes, but planning to freeze lettuce will go horribly wrong if you intend to use it as a salad.
+Whether it is iceberg lettuce or a pre-shredded bag, they can be good for most recipes, but planning to freeze lettuce will go horribly wrong if you intend to use it as a salad.

 The problem is that lettuce is one of those ingredients which you can purchase and have plenty leftover.
-You may not want to use it right away but equally you might feel uncomfortable throwing it away.
+You may not want to use it right away, but equally, you might feel uncomfortable throwing it away.

 The problem is, if you attempt to freeze and defrost it, the lettuce will turn mushy because it basically contains up to 96% of water content.